KeyboardCrash/TodoApp/README.md

     - Show all Todo's that belong to this user account [x]
     - The topbar will just have TodoApp and logout [x]
     - Should be a 'Welcome (username)' section right before todo's begin [x]
-- Todos will render down in a list style [ ]
+- Todos will render down in a list style [x]
-    - The topmost element will be dotted to denote fill in, can type in a todo and enter/green check to create [ ]
+    - <del>The topmost element will be dotted to denote fill in, can type in a todo and enter/green check to create [ ]</del>
+        - Input box used to denote new todo, with submit button [x]
     - Existing todo's will have checkbox followed by text, with an (x) to delete the todo on rightmost [x]

 API